How to Make Self-Care a Priority: Tips for New Teachers

 During my first year of teaching, I stayed late at school most days of the week.
-I hate to admit it, but sometimes I was at school as late as 7:30 or 8 pm. 😭 Part of the issue was that I didn't have a good system for batching (which I'll share more about in an upcoming post), but I also failed to recognize that the work would always be there, and that I could give myself permission to set work hours.
+I hate to admit it, but sometimes I was at school as late as 7:30 or 8 pm. 😭 Part of the issue was that I didn't have a good system for batching (which you can read about here), but I also failed to recognize that the work would always be there, and that I could give myself permission to set work hours.

 This year especially, teacher self-care is critical.
 Between mastering new LMS (Learning Management Systems), juggling online or face-to-face teaching, and lesson-planning, it probably feels like you are just trying to keep your head above water.

 Working non-stop is not sustainable long-term, so I want to share with you 5 tips that you can start to implement now to help find a long-term healthy work-life balance.

 One of the mistakes I made early in teaching was checking my email in the evening and on weekends.
 I would find myself responding to parent emails at 11:30 at night or during the weekend.
 Resist the urge to check your email.
 Set an away message on your email so that parents get a quick response.
 I have found that if I respond to a parent email on the weekend, this just opens the door for a conversation.
 I then find myself responding to multiple emails and this cycle continues each week because the parent realizes that I check my email on the weekend.
 Businesses have work hours, and so should teachers.
 We need to have office hours so that we can mentally turn off our work.
 Plus, the evening and weekend are yours, so there's no need to feel guilty about not checking or respond to emails.